vuejs/vue-loader/docs/guide/README.md

 ## Vue CLI

 If you are not interested in manually setting up webpack, it is recommended to scaffold a project with [Vue CLI](https://github.com/vuejs/vue-cli) instead.
-Projects created by Vue CLI is pre-configured with most of the common development needs and works out of the box.
+Projects created by Vue CLI are pre-configured with most of the common development needs working out of the box.

 Follow this guide if the built-in configuration of Vue CLI does not suit your needs, or you'd rather create your own webpack config from scratch.